Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Introduction

-In recent years, an alternative approach for exchanging verifiable data in a decentralized way emerged through portable identities managed in so-called ``digital wallets''.
-This paradigm is often termed \ac{SSI}~\cite{ehrlich2021self}. \ac{SSI} offers standards and protocols for end-to-end encrypted bilateral communication and practices for selective and verifiable information disclosure based on digital certificates~\cite{ferdous2019search,W3C2019VCredentials}.
-However, preventing the double-using of \acp{e-prescription} that are purely based on digital certificates is not possible solely by bilateral communications, as one pharmacy cannot know whether an \ac{e-prescription} certificate has already been redeemed at another pharmacy.
-We hence propose that the combination of blockchain technology for double-spend prevention and \ac{SSI} for the verifiable exchange of sensitive \ac{e-prescription} data and key management potentially offers properties solving the shortcomings of current solutions to \ac{e-prescription} management.
-Thus, we pose the following research question:\\ \begin{addmargin}[1em]{1em} \textit{How to design and implement a decentralized system for \ac{e-prescription} management using blockchain technology and digital wallets?} \end{addmargin} ~\\ To answer this research question, we collect requirements of \ac{e-prescription} management systems in a literature review and develop an architecture that aims to address them.
-To evaluate our architecture's practicability and implications, we subsequently implement and evaluate the design as a technical artifact.
-Thus, we propose an alternative solution to the problems of present designs of \ac{e-prescription} management systems and evaluate its technical implementation.
-In this course, we contribute an extensive discussion regarding the role of blockchain technology in decentralized architectures that involve the sharing of sensitive data and the impact of regulatory requirements on the design.
-Our contribution to practice is a referential architecture for designing an \ac{e-prescription} system and an assessment of its current technical feasibility.
+In the last years, an alternative approach for exchanging verifiable data in a decentralized way has emerged through portable digital identities managed in so-called ``digital wallets''~\cite{sedlmeir2021digital,weigl2021ssi}.
+This paradigm is often termed \ac{SSI}~\cite{ehrlich2021self,sedlmeir2021digital}. \ac{SSI} offers standards and protocols for end-to-end encrypted bilateral communication and practices for selective and verifiable information disclosure based on digital certificates~\cite{ferdous2019search,W3C2019VCredentials}.
+However, preventing the double-spending of \acp{e-prescription} that are purely based on digital certificates is not possible solely through bilateral communication, as one pharmacy cannot know whether an \ac{e-prescription} has already been presented and redeemed at another pharmacy.
+We hence propose that the combination of blockchain technology for double-spending prevention and \ac{SSI} digital wallets for the verifiable exchange of sensitive \ac{e-prescription} data and key management potentially offers properties solving current solutions' shortcomings regarding interoperability, performance, scalability, and security to \ac{e-prescription} management.
+Summarizing, paper-based prescriptions are susceptible to forgery, inefficiency, and do not integrate with digital services.
+Digitizing prescriptions through centralized technical infrastructures poses socio-economic, interoperability, and security issues.
+Decentralizing \acp{e-prescription} through blockchain technology has proven to be susceptible to privacy-related issues and did not specify a suitable user interface.
+Digital wallets based on the principles of \ac{SSI} have been suggested in fields with similar requirements, such as event ticketing~\citep{feulner2022ticketing}, and they may be suitable to also solve this issue~\cite{sartor2022ux}.
+Thus, we pose the following research question: \textit{How to design and implement a decentralized system for \ac{e-prescription} management using blockchain technology and digital wallets?} To answer this research question, we follow the design science research paradigm.
+Our evaluation finds that our solution overcomes the shortcomings of existing approaches regarding interoperability, performance, scalability, and provides a sufficient level of security.